Raj0527/Terraform/README.md

     ```

 ### Task 3: Launching My First AWS EC2 Instance using Terraform
-Using Terraform, I set up a configuration file defining my desired EC2 instance setup.
-I executed `terraform apply` to launch the instance, confirmed its status in the AWS Console, and verified the instance IP address.
+Using Terraform, Set up a configuration file defining my desired EC2 instance setup.
+Execute `terraform apply` to launch the instance, confirmed its status in the AWS Console, and verify the instance IP address.

 1. Create Terraform configuration for EC2 instance (`example.tf`):
     ```hcl